Craft a paw-some personalized gift with our free Dog Christmas Stocking Pattern! A paw-shaped stocking to make your furry friend’s holiday special!

-I say that is is a personalized dog Christmas stocking, just because I made it for our beloved dog Toby.
-But you could use this pattern to make this Christmas stocking for any pet with paws such as a cat!
+It is a personalized dog Christmas stocking because I made it for our beloved dog Toby.
+But you could use this pattern to make this Christmas stocking for any pet with paws, such as a cat!

-This year whilst crafting for Christmas I decided to make something for Toby as well.
-As a family, we love to give Toby a few extra treats at Christmas and this personalized doggy Christmas stocking is perfect for that.
+This year whilst crafting for Christmas, I also decided to make something for Toby.
+As a family, we love to give Toby a few extra treats at Christmas, and this personalized doggy Christmas stocking is perfect for that.

 - Red fabric for the top and paw pads.
-I had an old pair of red jeans and used this for the top but any red fabric would do.
+I used an old pair of red jeans for the top, but any red material would do.
 I also had some scrap red leather I used for the paw pads.
 However, you could just as easily use red felt.

 - Needle and thread